lauricella/tau-analysis/README.md

 # tau-analysis

-The repository contains the analysis of the structures in Juoyter notebook files (.ipynb):
+The repository contains the analysis of the structures in Jupyter notebook files (.ipynb):

  - Monomer
  - Dimer